Earth Day Craft for Kids: Make a Mini Terrarium

 The creative possibilities for this project are endless—make a fairy garden, a prehistoric forest, a jungle, or just let your imagination run wild.
 You can pick up plants suitable for a terrarium at your local garden store.
 Mosses, succulents, and air plants are all great candidates for a terrarium.

-Decorate your terrarium with interesting rocks and plastic animals, dinosaurs, or figures—whatever you have on hand.
+Decorate your terrarium with interesting rocks and plastic animals, dinosaurs, or figures—whatever you have on hand or can find at the dollar store.
 Keep it moist with spray bottle filled with water.
-You can put a cover on your terrarium if you want, but make sure to poke holes in the lid first to let air circulate.
+You can put a cover on your terrarium if you want, but make sure to poke holes in the lid first to let air circulate and keep your plants healthy.

 To make your terrariums you'll need: